-But beware: there's a hidden danger linked to consuming senna tea, mainly because people are being duped into using it as a weight loss drink.
-Here's what you need to know about this product and why it is not a magic solution for constipation.
+But beware: There’s a hidden danger linked to consuming senna tea, mainly because people are being duped into using it as a weight loss drink.6 Here’s what you need to know about this product and why it is not a magic solution for constipation.

 What Is Senna Tea?

-Made from the leaves of senna herb, also called Cassia senna, senna tea is a remedy that's commonly used to ease constipation.
-The yellow-flowered plant from which the leaves come from is native to tropical areas, like China and India.
-Senna typically grows in the wilderness.2,3 There are over 250 different Cassia species, but the most popularly used varieties are Cassia angustifolia and Cassia accutifolia, which are exported around the world.
+Made from the leaves of senna herb, also called Cassia senna or C. angustifolia,7 senna tea is a remedy that’s commonly used to ease constipation.
+It’s a weedy, perennial plant that is native to tropical areas, such as China, India, Africa and the Middle East.8

-In several countries, senna has been used for many years to help alleviate certain health conditions, such as skin problems, indigestion and respiratory diseases.4 Today, the tea form of this herb is rising in popularity because of its effect against constipation and potential for boosting the waste removal process in the body – however, these purported benefits should actually be taken with a grain of salt.
+In several countries, senna has been used for many years to help alleviate certain health conditions, such as skin problems, intestinal gas and dyspepsia, and bronchial congestion.9 Today, the tea form of this herb is rising in popularity because of its effect against constipation10 — however, this purported benefit should actually be taken with a grain of salt.

-In terms of flavor, senna tea is described to be slightly sweet but with a strong bitter undertone.
-It's not very aromatic either.
-To make it more palatable, senna tea is sometimes mixed with green tea or sweetened with honey.5
+In terms of flavor, senna tea is described to be slightly sweet but with a bitter aftertaste.11 To make it more palatable, some people add honey or lemon juice to their senna tea.12

 Does Senna Tea Offer Any Benefits?

-Senna tea is said to offer benefits for constipation, as it has a natural laxative effect.
-This is thanks to the glycosides found in the plant.
-Glycosides are organic compounds that smooth the muscles as digested food travels through the intestines.
+Senna tea is said to offer relief for constipation, as it has a natural laxative effect.
+This is thanks to the glycosides found in the plant, the primary constituents being sennosides A, B, C and D. Glycosides are organic anthraquinone compounds that stimulate the smooth muscles as digested food travels through the intestines.
 As a result, stool volume is enhanced and moved out of the colon.
-A chain of fatty acids is also crucial for this process, as they promote digestion, fermentation and successful conversion of glycosides into a purgative agent.6
+Senna is often used with fennel and ginger, which are warming carminative herbs, to help minimize cramping.13

-But because of its laxative effects, this concoction is now commonly treated as a "dieter's tea" or a detox tea, used by people who are looking for a fast way to lose weight.9 Senna tea is even in conjunction with the master cleanse.10 However, this is not recommended, as it may come with some dire results.
+But because of its laxative effects, this concoction is now commonly treated as a “dieter’s tea” or a detox tea, used by people who are looking for a fast way to lose weight.15 Senna tea is even used in conjunction with something called “the master cleanse.”16 However, this is not recommended, as it may come with some dire results.

 Drinking Senna Tea May Lead to Unpleasant Side Effects

-Remember that laxative-inducing concoctions like senna tea are not advisable to be taken especially for long periods of time, as this will impair the normal function of your colon.
-They may make your digestive system "dependent" on the tea.
-Over time, senna tea may damage the function of your intestinal walls, decreasing the ability of your muscles to contract on their own.
+Remember that laxative-inducing concoctions like senna tea are especially not advisable to be taken for long periods of time, as this will impair the normal function of your colon.
+They may make your digestive system “dependent” on the tea.17 Over time, senna tea may also damage the function of your intestinal walls, decreasing the ability of your muscles to contract on their own.18

-What's more, senna tea may come with digestive issues, such as diarrhea, which may then trigger dehydration and electrolyte imbalance.
-Nausea and vomiting may also occur upon drinking this tea.
-Some individuals may also be allergic to senna leaves, and it may cause your urine's color to change.11
+What’s more, senna tea may come with digestive issues, such as diarrhea, which may then trigger dehydration and electrolyte imbalances.19 Nausea, cramps and vomiting may also occur upon drinking this tea.20

 There Are Natural, Healthy Ways to Ease Constipation